forestpad/app/README.md

-# Forrestpad App
+# Forestpad App

-A React-based application for the Forrestpad platform.
+A React-based application for the Forestpad platform.

 ## Tech Stack